VismaAssignments/.github/PROFILE/README.md

 # Visma.NET Payroll's assignment repo.

-In this repo you will find technical assignments used for recriutment purposes.
+In this Github org you will find technical assignments used for recriutment purposes.

-Default access in this Github org is none, thus you need to be given access to a repo directly or a team to view anything.
+Default access in this Github org is *none*, so you need to be given access to a repo directly or a team to view anything.

 There are two roles/teams.
 ## Assignment creators